lvanschilfgaarde/lordcephei.github.io/pages/cpa-documentation.md

 A CPA species may refer to itself.
 For example, if the Fe species above is the first species to be read from the ctrl file, then **CPA=1** refers to itself.
 All other parameters like _Z_, _R_, will be taken from this species.

-**Spin Disorder**{: style="color: purple"}.
+**Spin Disorder**{: style="color: orange"}.
 No additional species are required, but the number of orientations must be specified.

 **SPEC ATOM NTHET=** turns on spin disorder for a particular atom type.